 A reflexology session usually lasts between 45 to 60 minutes.
 You’ll usually lie down for the treatment or sit in a reclining chair.
 Your reflexologist will use their fingers and thumbs to apply pressure to your feet or hands.
-Pressure on some areas may be uncomfortable.
+Most people say that having reflexology feels relaxing and soothing.
+Pressure on some areas may be uncomfortable or slightly painful.
 Your therapist may tell you that this discomfort relates to problems in a particular part of your body.
-But reflexology shouldn’t be painful.
-It’s important to tell the therapist if you are in any pain or want them to stop.
-But most people say that having reflexology feels relaxing and soothing.

 Your reflexologist may suggest a course of treatments rather than just one.
 If you are paying for your treatments, this can be expensive, so always check with your therapist how much they charge and how many sessions they recommend before booking your treatment.

 There is no scientific evidence to prove that reflexology can cure or prevent any type of disease, including cancer.
 But it is very popular among people with cancer.

 Some studies have looked at using reflexology to help with cancer symptoms such as pain, sickness and anxiety.
 Results from these studies are mixed and most involved small numbers of patients so it is difficult to see if the reflexology had any effect.
 Some studies had no control group, or the control group did not have a similar intervention to the reflexology.
 Again, this makes it difficult to see if it is the reflexology that is causing any difference between the groups.
 It could be the attention of the therapist that helps people to feel relaxed, for instance, rather than the reflexology itself.